impostorsguides/impostorsguides.github.io/rbenv/part-1/1-a-1-content.md

-If the goal is to find out what happens when we type `bundle install` into our terminal, then a good place to start is by reading the file which gets executed when running the “bundle“ command.
+If the goal is to find out what happens when we type `bundle install` into our terminal, then a good place to start is by reading the file which gets executed when running the "bundle" command.

-To find that file, let’s use the “which“ UNIX command.
+To find that file, let's use the "which" UNIX command.
 In my terminal, I type the following:

 ```
 $ which bundle